selimkuzucu/ULC-CENG502/README.md

 ![Screenshot 2023-06-19 at 00 27 16](https://github.com/selimkuzucu/ULC-CENG502/assets/56355561/d2215987-08b2-4c96-a012-b88fa593d1a6)

+Figure 4.
 Objectives for labeled and unlabeled samples respectively from DivideMix[REF]